Skip to main content

 Yes - optimized for large files with streaming upload and efficient indexing.
 Our indexing engine handles millions of log lines without performance degradation.

-Stop Grepping, Start Debugging
+Stop Grepping, Start Understanding